 You have two options when it comes to this kind of insurance.
 You can either rely on the coverage that’s included for your personal belongings, or you can spend extra to purchase a jewelry ‘floater’ or ‘rider.’
 Included coverage varies by insurance company but is generally limited, often to a maximum of $1,000 per item, or $5,000 total for all jewelry.
 Coverage for theft or damage is usually limited, and loss or mysterious disappearance may not be covered at all.
 Many insurance companies require you to work with their network of jewelers, who may not be as qualified as your jeweler.
 Something else to consider: if you make a jewelry-only claim, your premiums could go up and it may be harder to get insurance in the future.
-Jewelry is the most commonly claimed item on homeowners insurance, and the average settlement for a ring is only $834, according to inventory services firm Enservio.
-Of course, every insurance policy is different, and you should thoroughly examine your renters or homeowners insurance to see if their coverage is sufficient.
+Jewelry is the most commonly claimed item on homeowners insurance, and while every insurance policy is different, you should thoroughly examine your renters or homeowners insurance to see if their coverage is sufficient.
 If you want insurance for an engagement ring that cost less than $1,000, for example, your renters or homeowners insurance may be enough.

 Jewelry insurance offers comprehensive coverage for your cherished possessions.
 A good insurance provider will cover a wide variety of situations, including loss, theft, damage, earthquakes, floods, or simply mysterious disappearances.
 Deductibles (the amount you pay if you file a claim) are flexible, and you can customize your insurance so pricier pieces of jewelry will be fully covered.
 If you do need to settle a claim, a jewelry insurance company is more likely to work with the jeweler of your choice, resulting in a higher quality replacement or repair.